Shajal525/ansible/Proxmox/readme.txt

 1. Install ssh and sshpass(sudo apt install ssh sshpass)
-2. Run the wifi_setup playbook to setup wifi as root user and password
-3. Run the createuser_playbook as root user and password.
+2. Run part_1_playbook with root user and password.
-4. Run the generate_ssh_localhost as the new user and password.
-5. Run the basic_setup_playbook as new user and password.
-6. From this point, run everything with ssh.
-7. Run the main_playbook
-8. Run add_user_to_pveum.yml to add new user to proxmox with admin access.
+3. After running part_1, we need to use ssh to access proxmox.
+4. Run part_2_playbook with ssh